First Congregational Church,

 TOM TRENNeY, Minister of music

-Tom Trenney serves as Minister of Music to First-Plymouth, guiding our four adult choirs, accompanying our congregation on the magnificent Lied Organ, leading our music outreach through Abendmusik, and even preaching for worship services.
-He has performed for regional and national conventions of the American Guild of Organists and the American Choral Directors Association, and his choral music has been sung by church and collegiate choirs across America.
-A graduate of the Cleveland Institute of Music and the Eastman School of Music, Tom is grateful for his teachers and mentors, especially Anton Armstrong, David Davidson, David Higgs, William Weinert, Anne Wilson, and Todd Wilson.
+Tom Trenney serves as Minister of Music to First-Plymouth, shepherding our adult choirs, accompanying our congregation on the Lied Organ, leading our music outreach through Abendmusik, and even preaching for worship services.
+As an organist and conductor, he has performed for regional and national conventions of the American Guild of Organists and the American Choral Directors Association, and his choral music has been sung by church and collegiate choirs across America.
+A graduate of the Cleveland Institute of Music and the Eastman School of Music, Tom is grateful for his teachers and mentors, especially Anton Armstrong, David Davidson, David Higgs, Craig Hella Johnson, William Weinert, Anne Wilson, Todd Wilson, and Mister (Fred) Rogers.

 Ariel Merivil, Associate Minister of Music